GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/generated/folder_foundation/cicd/README.md

     `devops` project outside the approved set (APIs) will still need to be made manually.

-    A common use case for this is when enabling a new API in the projects that are managed by CICD.
-For the CICD service account to manage those services and resources, APIs of all resources managed by it must also be enabled in the `devops` project itself, even if the resources themselves are hosted in different projects.
-With the above feature, you can add the same API in both the `devops` project and the project that will host the resources, then CICD can deploy both changes for you.
+    A common use case for this is when adding a new resource in a project that requires a new API to be enabled.
+You must add the API in both the resource's project as well as the `devops` project.
+With the feature above, the CICD can deploy both changes for you.

 ## Operation